 Student Health Insurance Plan (SHIP)

 All unpaid J-1 scholars and their J-2 are required to enroll in the SHIP insurance the duration of their J-1 program.
-Inquiries about the billing cycles, coverage of services, and other insurance information should be directed to the SHIP office atshipmail@uhs.wisc.edu.
-You may also visit their office at 333 East Campus Mall on the 7th floor during business hours
+Inquiries about the billing cycles, coverage of services, and other insurance information should be directed to the SHIP office at shipmail@uhs.wisc.edu.
+The SHIP Office currently has limited in-person access due to building renovations.
+Please contact them via email for assistance or to set up an appointment.

-Scholars who have a paid appointment from UW Madison may qualify for employee sponsored health insurance.
+Scholars who have a paid appointment from UW–Madison may qualify for employer sponsored health insurance.
 Please contact your department administrator or HR representative for information on how to sign up for employee benefits.

 Please file a waiver with the SHIP office if you sign up for employee sponsored health insurance.